-- 1. Log in at StudentLoans.gov with your Federal Student Aid ID.
-Parents must sign in using their own Federal Student Aid ID to complete their MPN.
-If you do not have a Federal Student Aid ID, visit fsaid.ed.gov - 2.
-Click on Complete Master Promissory Note - 3.
-Select the type of loan you would like to receive - 4.
-Frequently asked questions about MPN can be found at https://www.studentloans.gov/myDirectLoan/faqs.action - 5.
-The school will be notified once you've completed your MPN student loan(s).
-This entrance counseling is required and failure to complete the counseling in person or online will prohibit the student from receiving Title IV funds.
+- 1. Log in at studentaid.gov with your Federal Student Aid ID.
+To complete their MPN, parents must sign in using their own Federal Student Aid ID.
+If you do not have a Federal Student Aid ID, visit fsaid.ed.gov. - 2.
+Click on Complete Aid Process. - 3.
+Click on Complete Master Promissory Note. - 4.
+Select the type of loan you would like to receive. - 5.
+The school will be notified once you've completed your MPN.